o1-labs/rfcs/0006-ffmul-revised.md

 In addition, there should be an advanced flag to skip range checks on $r$, for use cases where $r$ is later asserted to equal a value which is already known to be in the range (for example, the constant 1 when constraining a foreign field inverse).

+By default, we will do even more checks on $r$ than required in our soundness proof: We also add a bounds check for $r$ which shows that $r < f + 2^\ell$.
+This enables us to just use $r$ as input to another ffmul gate or other foreign field operations, which is what we expect from a safe API.

 From these considerations, we propose the following logic of the ffmul gadget in pseudo-code:

 ```ts